franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 You should be welcomed by the HELP.md of an empty Spring Boot project.
 ![Screenshot2024-10-01235651](/uploads/2024-10-02-pollitos-opinion-on-spring-boot-development-2/Screenshot2024-10-01235651.png)

-Do a maven clean + compile, and run the main application class.
+Do a maven clean and compile, and run the main application class.
 You should find the Whitelabel Error Page at [http://localhost:8080/](http://localhost:8080/).
 ![Screenshot2024-10-02000415](/uploads/2024-10-02-pollitos-opinion-on-spring-boot-development-2/Screenshot2024-10-02000415.png)

 ## 2. Essential dependencies + best practice boilerplates